07 November 2024

 This fine legal disagreement over a statutory definition and the role of pleadings has very real practical implications:

 The decisions discussed in this Insight confirm the recent trend of proportionate liability becoming an ever more prominent feature of Australian dispute resolution.
-Gerrald Toltz follows the High Court’s decision earlier this year in Tesseract, which widened the potential availability of the statutory apportionment defence to arbitral respondents.
+Gerrard Toltz follows the High Court’s decision earlier this year in Tesseract, which widened the potential availability of the statutory apportionment defence to arbitral respondents.
 The High Court is currently also reserved in Pafburn, which concerns a further, related controversy over whether actions for breach of the statutory duty of care created by the Design and Building Practitioners Act 2020 (NSW) are also ‘apportionable claims’.

 Further judicial intervention in this field is to be expected.
 In the meantime, the availability of the statutory apportionment defence remains an issue to be carefully navigated for parties about to embark on, or who are currently underway in, litigation or arbitration.